create3000/x_ite/docs/_posts/components/Scripting/Script.md

 - [ECMAScript is the ISO standard version of JavaScript.](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#JavaScript){:target="_blank"}
 - [VrmlScript was a subset of JavaScript originally proposed for use with VRML 97.](https://www.bitmanagement.com/developer/spec/vrmlscript/vrmlscript.html){:target="_blank"}
 - [X3D Scene Authoring Hints, urls](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#urls){:target="_blank"}

+### SFTime [in, out] **autoRefresh** 0 <small>[0,∞)</small>

+*autoRefresh* defines interval in seconds before automatic reload of current url asset is performed.

+#### Hints

+- If preceding file loading fails or load field is false, no refresh is performed.
+- Repeated refresh attempts to reload currently loaded entry of url list.
+If that fails, the browser retries other entries in the url list.

+#### Warning

+- Automatically reloading content has security considerations and needs to be considered carefully.

+### SFTime [in, out] **autoRefreshTimeLimit** 3600 <small>[0,∞)</small>

+*autoRefreshTimeLimit* defines maximum duration that automatic refresh activity can occur.

+#### Hint

+- Automatic refresh is different than query and response timeouts performed by a networking library while sequentially attempting to retrieve addressed content from a url list.

+#### Warning

+- Automatically reloading content has security considerations and needs to be considered carefully.

 ### SFBool [ ] **directOutput** FALSE